-As stated in Section I, as it is expected that more foreign investors or players will participate in construction and infrastructure projects in Japan, a variety of construction disputes that have never been referred to the Japanese courts will likely increase and will lead to the courts' determination on those issues.
+It is expected that more foreign investors and players will participate in construction and infrastructure projects in Japan.
+A variety of construction disputes that have never been referred to the Japanese courts will likely increase and will lead to the courts' determination on those issues.